 What is a “Player” API?

 Player APIs are focused on the video player.
-Specifically, they allow users to customize the appearance and features of the default video player.
-For a live streaming platform, the built-in video player can often be customized to:
+Specifically, these APIs allow users to customize the appearance and features of the default video player.
+For a live streaming platform, users can customize the built-in video player to:

 - Add or remove buttons for sharing, sound controls, HD toggle, and so on